• Skip to primary navigation

 This Lamb Curry meets all of the requirements for a fabulous recipe:

-• it's easy to make and my nine year old niece could do it with a little assistance from me when it came to handling the raw meat and using the Instant Pot
+• it's easy to make and my nine-year-old niece could do it with minimal assistance from me (mostly when it came to handling the raw meat and using the Instant Pot).

 • it's incredibly satisfying and delicious.
-My niece and nephew (along with their parents and I) really enjoyed this meal!
+My whole family, including my niece and nephew, really enjoyed this meal!

 • Instant Pot Salsa Chicken